• Home

 18. Watch the sunset at West Point or Horseshoe Bay

-West Point is the most talked-about sunset location on Magnetic Island, as you can see the sunset over Townsville.
+West Point is the most talked-about sunset location on Magnetic Island, where you can see the sunset over Townsville.
 However, it isn’t the easiest to get to.
 So I prefer watching the sunset from Horseshoe Bay.
 As you can see, it isn’t too shabby at all.

 19. Swim at Alma Bay